 Healthy Reese’s Fudge (Chocolate-Coated Peanut Butter Fudge)

-Healthy Reese’s Fudge — a soft and fudgy peanut butter fudge filling with a decadent and rich chocolate shell… you’d never know these cubes of deliciousness are low in sugar, high in fiber and packed with protein!
+This Healthy Reese’s Fudge is made of a soft peanut butter fudge filling and covered with a decadent and rich chocolate shell… you’d never know these cubes of deliciousness are low in sugar, high in fiber, and packed with protein!

 I love walking to my fridge and seeing dessert on every shelf.
 Immediately when I open the door I swear I hear a choir of angels singing.
 I guess I know what I’m eating for breakfast, lunch and dinner for the entire week.